 Minerva smiled back at her.
 "You can come to my office at any time, just remember that."

 "I will.
 Thank you," Hermione said.
-The Fat Lady swung open and Hermione climbed through the portrait hole.
-Harry and Ron were sitting on the couch, waiting for her.
+The portrait of the Fat Lady swung open, and Hermione climbed through the portrait hole.
+Harry and Ron were sitting on the couch waiting for her.

 "Hermione!"
 Harry cried, jumping up to greet her.
-He threw his arms around her.
+He threw his arms around her, squeezing her tightly.
 Hermione hugged him back tightly, tears welling in her eyes.

 Ron hung back, his hands shoved in his pockets.
 "You okay?"